KryptoKoins/KryptoKoinsTrade/README.md

 Copyright (c) 2018-2019 KryptoKoins

-What is kryptokoins?
+What is kryptokoinsTrade?

-kryptokoins is a crypto currency exchange.
+kryptokoinsTrade is a crypto currency exchange.

 For more information, as well as an immediately useable, binary version of the Bitmxittz client sofware, see https://www.kryptokoins.trade/.